starr-dusT/provision-fedora/readme.md

 ## Usage

-Install Fedora Workstation with BTRFS and parition as follows
+Install Fedora Workstation with BTRFS and partition:

 ```
 1. 512Mb EFI partition at /boot/EFI